-- Low-e glass: Low-e or low emissivity glass coating is designed to bounce the sun’s rays away from the home in summer, to reduce solar heat gain.
+- Low-e glass: Low-e or low emissivity glass coating is designed to bounce the sun’s rays away from your Ohio home in summer, to reduce solar heat gain.
 The same coating reflects the heat inside your home so that it doesn’t leak through the window.

-- Double/triple pane casement windows: Adding additional panes of glass to a casement window increases its energy efficiency by sandwiching more layers of insulating air or gas between the inside and outside of your home.
+- Double or triple pane casement windows: Adding additional panes of glass to a casement window increases its energy efficiency by sandwiching more layers of insulating air or gas between the inside and outside of your home.